 Seamlessly integrate your clients' social media platforms with AgencyAnalytics.
 Automatically populate marketing metrics into visually appealing dashboards and reports–start your free 14-day trial today.

 3. Review Followers Over Time

-Similarly, you can see each social platform's followers can easily be displayed over time with a bar chart to determine how follower growth rate is distributed across platforms:
+Or you can track engagement and user clicks from LinkedIn analytics.
+Similarly, you can see each social platform's followers can easily be displayed over time with a bar chart to determine how the follower growth rate is distributed across platforms:

 4. Analyze Engagement Metrics

 After making a note of each account’s follower growth rate, the next step is to analyze engagement over time.
 With our Facebook integration, for example, there’s a dedicated tab for engagement that displays audience engagement over time, including total likes, shares, and comments for the time period:

 Another key metric to make a note of in a social media audit is each account’s reach, which is defined as the total number of people who see the account's content.

 With our Instagram integration, for example, there are time-based line charts for both reach and impressions to see how quickly the account reaching new people:

 6. Review Top Performing Posts & Posting Frequency

 After making a note of the social media analytics mentioned above, it’s important to take a more qualitative look at the account’s posts.
 In this step, the goal is to make sure all the content is on-brand and to determine if a particular type of post performs better than others.